 PIC12F635PIC12F675 PIC12F683 PIC12F752

-Since release 134, NSDSP software assumes that NSHVX is connected when programming PIC12F635.
+Since release 134, NSDSP software, when used with NSDSP-1, assumes that NSHVX is connected when programming PIC12F635.
 It manipulates the PGM/RTS pin (LVP, or pin 6 of ICSP header of NSDSP programmers) to control MCLR state through NSHVX.
-Even when NSHVX is not connected, the PGM/RTS pin will still toogle during programming.
+Even when NSHVX is not connected, NSDSP-1 will still tooggle PGM/RTS pin during programming.

 Instead of NSHVX, you can use an external HVP circuit.
 Without NSHVX, PIC12F635 will be programmed correctly, but it may not reset after the programming, especially if MCLRE configuartion bit is ON.
 In such situation, it may be necessary to power-cycle the chip, or disconnect NSDSP and manually connect MCLR pin to the ground for a short moment to reset the PIC.

 These considerations do not apply to NSDSP-2, which does not use PGM/RTS pin for HVP control.

 If voltage is less than 4.5V programming is severely limited - it is impossible to bulk erase the device, it is also impossible to erase configuration bits, EEPROM, UID.